RDFstar/RDFstarTools/README.md

 # RDFstarTools
 This package provides a collection of command line tools and Java libraries to process RDF* data and SPARQL* queries.

-**New to RDF\*?** If you want to know what RDF* is about, please refer to our short [position statement: "The RDF* and SPARQL* Approach to Annotate Statements in RDF and to Reconcile RDF and Property Graphs."](http://blog.liu.se/olafhartig/2019/01/10/position-statement-rdf-star-and-sparql-star/)
+**New to RDF\* and SPARQL\*?** If you want to know what RDF* and SPARQL* are about, please refer to our short [position statement: "The RDF* and SPARQL* Approach to Annotate Statements in RDF and to Reconcile RDF and Property Graphs."](http://blog.liu.se/olafhartig/2019/01/10/position-statement-rdf-star-and-sparql-star/)

 ## Tools
 The command line tools available in this collection are: